Scthe/scthe.github.io/content/blog/2015-08-30-backpropagation-notes/2015-08-30-backpropagation-notes.md

 ### Parameters

-The key now is to follow the sentence from TL;DR in [CNN - forward propagation](#forward-propagation):
+The key now is to follow the sentence from TL;DR in <CrossPostLink paragraph="Forward propagation">CNN - forward propagation</CrossPostLink>:

 > 'Since we apply **same** kernel several times across image, we effectively share kernel (therefore - weights).'